The Environment Agency’s role in the development and regulation of a geological disposal facility for radioactive waste.

 The operational stage is likely to last 100 years or more.
 During that time the operator will need to regularly review its environmental safety performance.
 They will need to submit reports of these reviews to the Environment Agency.
 The Environment Agency will look at the updated evidence and decide whether the operator is continuing to provide a high standard of protection for people and the environment.

 If the operator is not meeting its regulatory requirements, the Environment Agency can take enforcement action.
-This could include stopping disposal operations until the operator has taken the action needed to comply with their permit.
+This could include stopping disposal operations until the operator has taken the action needed to comply with their environmental permit.

 Closing the facility